90 Day Probation Period for New Hires: Benefits, Risks, and Best Practices

 Probationary periods are typically used by a company that has collective bargaining agreements with unions requiring employers to have “cause” to terminate an employee.
 Some companies use a probationary period to reflect their benefit waiting periods.

-Probationary periods are nearly always suitable in union environments, but in non-union environments, probationary periods are only fitting if an employer can identify noteworthy differences between an employee on probation and an employee who is past it.
+Probationary periods are typically suitable in union environments.
+However, in non-union settings, they are appropriate only if the employer can identify significant differences between an employee on probation and one who has completed the probationary period.

 If a company has no reason or program for a probationary period, a good option is to consider implementing an initial review period where the supervisor or manager can offer standard, planned, productive feedback to the new employee.